-Forget about the raises and the big bonuses; that’s pretty much out of the question these days anyway.
+In developing your employee retention plan, forget about the raises and the big bonuses; that’s pretty much out of the question these days anyway.
 Instead, focus on the people themselves.
 Give your employees what they need to succeed.
 Here are six tips for turning good people into great staff members.

 - Ask the experts.
 When it comes to their jobs, your employees are the experts.
 So go right to the source by asking your staff to suggest ways to improve productivity and in their jobs.
 Beware, however.
 You don’t want them to see your inquiry as a way of piling on their already heavy workload.

 - Have faith.
 Some managers feel threatened by employees with superb skills.
 But you hired them, so trust that they can do their jobs.
 Those skills you’re worried about are the very reason they were hired in the first place.

 - Be prepared.
 Help employees develop their strengths and become the best they can be.
 Not only will they help the department succeed and make you look good, but one of them will be prepared to step into your role when you’re promoted to the next level.